Jeswin-8801/Obsidian-Notes/Tech Notes/00 - Linux/Boot Process/Arch Installation.md

 > [!note]
 > Once rebooted, arch will only contain the packages installed above.
+>
-> It is possible that you will not be connected to the network (Wi-Fi) after rebooting, there make sure you have necessary tools installed at this stage
+> It is possible that you will not be connected to the network (Wi-Fi) after rebooting, there make sure you have necessary tools installed at this stage.

 ---